Gaming Regulation with Image-Based Tweets

 41 Pages Posted: 27 Jan 2018 Last revised: 11 Mar 2019

-Firms are increasingly disseminating images on social media that prominently display customized measures of the firm’s earnings performance (labeled as “non-GAAP images”).
-This disclosure practice falls outside the scope of existing authoritative guidance on the prominence of non-GAAP financial metrics in earnings releases and other SEC filings.
-Using an experimental design, we isolate this unexplored regulatory gap and investigate how non-GAAP earnings metrics disseminated via an image on social media and presented prominently in a hyperlinked earnings release interact to influence investors’ reliance on non-GAAP earnings.
-The results from our primary experiment indicates that nonprofessional investors fixate less on the non-GAAP metric when GAAP earnings is presented more prominently in the earnings release in line with SEC rules.
-However, when the firm disseminates an image tweet featuring the non-GAAP figure, nonprofessional investors rely more on the non-GAAP metric even when the earnings press release features the GAAP metric more prominently.
-Additional results from supplemental experiments confirm that background imagery operates as a distinctively unique prominence tool that differentially influences investor judgments compared to traditional text-based prominence.
+Firms are increasingly disseminating images on social media that display customized earnings measures (“non-GAAP images”).
+This practice falls outside the scope of mandatory disclosure rules on non-GAAP prominence in earnings releases and SEC filings.
+Using an experiment, we isolate this unexplored regulatory gap and investigate how non-GAAP images disseminated on social media and text-based prominence in hyperlinked earnings releases interact to influence investors’ reliance on non-GAAP earnings.
+Results indicate that, when the firm tweets an image featuring non-GAAP earnings, investors rely more on non-GAAP earnings even when GAAP earnings is prominent in a hyperlinked earnings release.
+Thus, a non-GAAP image tweet overrides the prominent placement of GAAP earnings in the earnings release.
+However, no such overriding effect occurs when non-GAAP earnings is tweeted in a plain text format.
+Supplemental experiments confirm that images operate as a distinctive prominence tool that differentially influences investors compared to traditional text-based prominence.

 Keywords: Non-GAAP Earnings, Image, Social Media, Twitter, Investment Decisions

 Suggested Citation: Suggested Citation